ijonas/daily-stacker/README.md

 3. for the next 30 days Daily Stacker will buy slivers of the tokens according to the ratios in your portfolio
 4. all purchases are automatically sent to your wallet

+# History

+Daily Stacker first came to life as a [Raspberry Pi project called SatStacker](https://github.com/ijonas/satstacker).
+SatStacker still runs today.
+However I collected a lot of feedback from people asking if they could a solution that they could run themselves without hardware.

+Daily Stacker was born as part of the [Chainlink Fall 2021 Hackathon](https://chain.link/hackathon)